 Baseline the Security Before Migration

 Many firms have a security architecture built around isolated security devices, inconsistent security policy application, and fragmented security strategy management.
-Companies deciding to migrate their applications and data implement tools to secure both in-house and remote environments, which exacerbates the dilemma.
-In such cases, an organisation must control security sprawl and adopt a centralised security policy by taking the following steps:
+Companies deciding to migrate their applications and data implement tools to secure both in-house and remote environments exacerbating the dilemma.
+In such cases, an organization must control security sprawl and adopt a centralized security policy by taking the following steps:

-- Please analyse and comprehend your present security posture, as well as the consequences for your business objectives.
+- Please analyze and comprehend your present security posture and the consequences for your business objectives.

-- Check to see if the company has appropriate policies and processes in place for the current and future IT environments.
+- Check to see if the company has appropriate policies and processes for the current and future IT environments.